2008 United States presidential election in Missouri: Analysis

 For the better part of a century, Missouri was considered to be the nation's prime bellwether state.
 From 1904 to 2004, Missouri voted for the winner in every presidential election except 1956, when the state narrowly voted for Democrat Adlai Stevenson of neighboring Illinois over incumbent Republican President Dwight D. Eisenhower.
 In recent years, however, it has trended Republican.
-Although Bill Clinton of neighboring Arkansas won the state with ease during both of his elections in 1992 and 1996, Al Gore and John Kerry considered the Show-Me State a lost cause and did not campaign much there.
+Although Bill Clinton of neighboring Arkansas won the state with ease during both of his elections in 1992 and 1996, Al Gore and John Kerry considered Missouri a lost cause and did not campaign much there.
 Despite being from neighboring Illinois, Obama too initially put the state as a secondary concern in relation to other swing states such as Ohio and Virginia where he thought he had a better chance.
 As his lead diminished in the summer months, he and McCain moved the campaign to more Democratic-friendly states, as McCain maintained a comfortable polling lead in Missouri.
 Similar hypothetical general match-up polls taken between McCain and Hillary Clinton, however, showed Clinton always leading in Missouri.

 A record 2.9 million Missourians, or 69% of eligible voters, cast their ballots in the general election, about 200,000 more than the previous record in the 2004 elections.
 On Election Day, McCain clung to a tiny lead, with absentee and provisional ballots yet to be counted.
 By November 19, McCain led Obama by 1,445,813–1,441,910 votes, or approximately 0.14% of the total popular vote in Missouri.
 CNN called the state for McCain that day.
 The 2008 election was only the second time in 104 years that it had not voted for the winner of the general election.
 Missouri was, however, the closest state of the 2008 election.

 The Democratic base of Missouri rests in its two largest cities in the west and east – Kansas City and St. Louis, respectively.
 Obama did extremely well here, winning 83.55% of the vote in St. Louis City and 78.4% in Kansas City.
 Obama was already a familiar face to St. Louis-area voters, since the St. Louis metro area spills into Illinois.
 McCain narrowly won the areas in Jackson County outside Kansas City with 49.9% to Obama's 48.8%, but Obama carried the county with 62.14% of the vote due to his strong performance in Kansas City.
 These two cities had contributed to close margins for elections in Missouri, and 2008 was no different, as these cities frequently create large margins for Democrats.